TebanVe/partitionTest/README.md

    use_analytic: true
    starget: null
    seed: 42
+   # Logging parameters
+   log_frequency: 50  # How often to log optimization progress
+   use_last_valid_iterate: true  # Whether to use last valid iterate on unsuccessful termination
    # Mesh refinement convergence criteria (used for logging and advanced control)
    refine_patience: 30
    refine_delta_energy: 1e-4